CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/MagicalDresserInventorySystem/Readme.md

 - If the maximum number of items in ExpressionParameters and ExpressionMenu has been reached, you may not be able to successfully introduce them.
 In such cases, please reduce the number of items temporarily.
 - If an error occurs due to a conflict with a previous version, please try FullPackage.
 - If you are controlling OnOff of the object by animation outside of this tool, it may not work properly.
 (DetectConflictLayer is displayed during "Setup").

-## Terms of Use
-- Secondary distribution is permitted, including bundling with avatars, modifications, or entire tools.
-- If you distribute the tools, we would appreciate it if you notify us and give us credit.
-(Not required).
-- The creator assumes no responsibility for any problems that may occur using this tool.
-- The creator is not responsible for any problems that may occur when using this tool.

-## System Requirements
-- Unity2019.4.24f1
-- VRCSDK3-AVATAR-2021.08.11.15.16_Public

-## Produced by.
-@HhotateA_xR
-To report a problem, go to https://github.com/HhotateA/AvatarModifyTools

-## Update history
-2021/08/13 v1.26
-2021/08/27 v1.27
-2021/09/03 v1.29
-2021/09/10 v1.30